 What do companies have to include in the records of processing activities?

-GDPR requires companies to keep an internal record, which contains the information of all personal data processing activities carried out by the company.
+GDPR Article 30 requires companies to keep an internal record, which contains the information of all personal data processing activities carried out by the company.

-According to the General Data Protection Regulation (GDPR) Art.30, records of processing activities must include significant information about data processing, including:
+According to the General Data Protection Regulation (GDPR) Article 30, records of processing activities (RoPAs) must include significant information about data processing, including:

 - data categories,